Income share agreements have quickly gone from an interesting idea to a real possibility for many college students.

 The Real Problem

-Most high school students are not yet sophisticated consumers and for many college is still a necessity.
-The availability of seemingly unlimited amounts of student debt has helped create a situation where the price of college continues to grow.
+Most high school students are not yet sophisticated consumers and college is still a necessity for many Americans.
+The price of college continues to grow.

 Income share agreements will not do anything to address this fundamental issue.
 They will still provide money to students to attend college.
 As long as the money is still available to pay for school, colleges can continue to raise the bill.